 by John Zulaski, President, Practice Management

 Practice Management is a participating partner in the Center for Medicare and Medicaid Services (CMS) Connected Care program, promoting the value and benefits of Chronic Care Management (CCM) services.
 We seek to help bring providers and patients a valuable service.
 Providers engaging CCM services benefit from significant financial incentives, improved outcomes, and the potential to reduce administrative burdens.
-Patients benefit thru consistent contact with the care team directing them to needed resources such as their healthcare provider and to direct them away from harm.
+Patients benefit through consistent contact with the care team directing them to needed resources such as their healthcare provider and to direct them away from harm.

 As the challenge of providing these additional services in-house has been examined, a strong need for assistance has been identified by many companies specializing in CCM.
 Challenges include hiring and managing productivity.
 The biggest challenge is to meet the 20 minute requirement for 90% or more of enrolled patients.